Are you planning for treks near Mumbai? Then, this guide is all you need to get a sense of direction (literally).

 | Local Trains: The best way to get to any of these regions is to take the Mumbai local trains.
 They are fast, inexpensive, frequent and completely reliable.

-In this list, the treks are clustered as per the region.
+In this list, the treks are clustered as per the region and the difficulty level.
 So if you are just starting out, pick a region and then dive deep into the list.
 Each trek also contains the link to the trek guide which has details about the trail, commute, the best times to visit as well as GPX files you can follow to stay on the trail while trekking.

 This is a hidden gem of the Sahyadris.
 The fort is situated in the Vasai Tehsil, Thane district.
 An interesting thing about this trek is, even though it is closer to Mumbai, it still remains unexplored.